romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the steps to utilize the Azure Pipelines GitHub App from the GitHub Marketplace for deploying your code?
+Q: What are the steps to utilize the Azure Pipelines GitHub App from the GitHub Marketplace for deploying your code?
 <details><summary>Show the answer</summary><p>

 - **Search for "Azure Pipelines" in the GitHub Marketplace, select the app, click "Install", and then follow the setup instructions to configure your deployment**